QBOID Confidential and Proprietary Information

 B) Trigger a single dimensioning operation

-The URI from the previous example can be altered using the syntax for defining String extras to configure dim
+The URI from the previous example can be altered using the syntax for defining String extras to configure dim as action: S.action=dim

 HTML example: